 The receptionist wasn’t as friendly as I was expecting.
-She wasn’t rude or anything but not the friendly check-in process I’m use to.
-Her English wasn’t great so I just took it as a lost in translation kinda thing.
-After receiving my room key she explained that the two right elevators go to the guest rooms and the two left elevators go back down to the ground level and the restaurants.
+She wasn’t rude or anything but not the friendly check-in processes I’m used to.
+Her English wasn’t great, so I just took it as a lost in translation kind of thing.
+After receiving my room key, she explained that the two right elevators go to the guest rooms and the two left elevators go back down to the ground level and the restaurants.

 As I mentioned the lobby is located on the 24th floor.
 Just left of the reception desk and concierge desk is The Lounge.
 This is where they serve traditional Korean teas and afternoon dining and desserts.

 The Lounge offers some great panoramic views of Seoul.

 Just past The Lounge is the pool and fitness center but I’ll get into that a bit later.